 The Perdana Lake Gardens are a green, well-manicured escape from the crowds, exhaust, and frenetic activity so typical of capital cities in Asia.
-A planetarium, deer park, bird park, butterfly park, and various gardens all offer enjoyable, relaxed experiences for both kids and adults.
+A planetarium, deer park, bird park, butterfly park, and various gardens all offer enjoyable experiences for kids and adults alike.

 The Batu Caves

-Although technically eight miles north of Kuala Lumpur, around 5,000 visitors a day make the trip to see this sacred and ancient Hindu site.
+Although technically eight miles north of Kuala Lumpur, thousands of visitors a day make the trip to see this sacred and ancient Hindu site.
 A large troop of macaque monkeys will keep you entertained as you crawl up the 272 steps leading to the caverns.

 Food in Kuala Lumpur

 With such a fusion of Chinese, Indian, and Malaysian culture, it's no surprise that you'll be thinking about the food in Kuala Lumpur long after you leave!
-From street carts to massive food courts and fine dining, the food in Kuala Lumpur is cheap and delightful.
+From hole-in-the-wall family eateries and mamak stalls to massive food courts and fine dining, the food in Kuala Lumpur is inexpensive and delightful.

-Partying isn't particularly cheap in Kuala Lumpur; clubs and lounges can match or exceed European prices.
-Although you'll find plenty of watering holes scattered around Chinatown and the rest of the city, the heart of Kuala Lumpur's nightlife scene is found inside the Golden Triangle.
+Unlike the nightlife in Bangkok, there aren't many options for a cheap night out in Kuala Lumpur.
+Clubs and lounges can match or exceed European prices.
+Although you'll find plenty of places scattered around Chinatown and the rest of the city to sit with a beer at a folding table, the heart of Kuala Lumpur's nightlife scene is found inside the Golden Triangle.

 Backpackers and budget travelers tend to frequent the Reggae Bar on Jalan Tun H. S. Lee in Chinatown.
 Outdoor seating, water pipes, a dance floor, and televisions for sports make the place extremely popular on weekends.